kumakaba/acme-dns/README.md

 - Logging to a file
 - DNSSEC
-- Want to see something implemented, make a feature request!
 - DoT / DoH
+- Change API root path (though using nginx as a reverse proxy would suffice)

 ## Contributing